A Lightweight High-Throughput Collective-Capable NoC for Large-Scale ML Accelerators: Results

 To evaluate the impact of our extensions on energy, we estimate the energy consumption of both GEMM workloads, with and without hardware-accelerated collectives, across different mesh sizes.
 We perform gate-level simulations of the full-system mesh, after replacing cluster tile 0 with its post-layout netlist.
 We then use \textsc{PrimeTime 2022.03} to estimate the energy of cluster tile 0, from the switching activity extracted during simulation, in the typical corner (TT, $25^\circ$C, \SI{0.75}{\volt}) with a \SI{1}{\giga\hertz} clock frequency.

 We measure the energy of the primitive operations reported in \Cref{tbl:gemm-energy}.
-We then break down each GEMM workload into its constituent operations, and count the number of occurrences of each primitive across all cluster tiles (reported in \Cref{tbl:gemm-energy} for a $16{\times}16$ mesh), to obtain an estimate of the total energy.
+We then break down each GEMM workload into its constituent operations, and count the number of occurrences of each primitive across all cluster tiles (reported in \Cref{tbl:gemm-energy} for a $16{\times}16$ mesh), to obtain an estimate of the total energy \footnote{ We do not account for the energy spent in accesses to the L2 memory, as this is the same across both implementations. }.
 The software-based implementation always assumes the fastest software collective as in \Cref{sec:gemm-results}.

 \Cref{fig:gemm-summa-energy} reports the energy savings on the SUMMA \gls{gemm} kernel across different mesh sizes.
 As quantified in \Cref{tbl:gemm-energy}\tblmark{1}, hardware multicast reduces the number of DMA operations involved in the multicast transfers of $A_{i,*}$ and $B_{*,j}$ submatrices.
-While the total energy consumption remains dominated by computation, the communication savings grow with the mesh size, reaching overall energy savings of up to \ResultSummaMaxEnergySaving$\times$ for a $256 \times 256$ mesh, and demonstrating the increasing benefit of multicast support at scale.
+While the total energy consumption remains dominated by computation, the communication savings grow with the mesh size, reaching overall energy efficiency improvements of up to \ResultSummaMaxEnergySaving$\times$ for a $256 \times 256$ mesh, and demonstrating the increasing benefit of multicast support with scale.

 \Cref{fig:gemm-fcl-energy} shows the energy savings enabled by reduction support for the FusedConcatLinear \gls{gemm}.
 The in-network reduction and \gls{dca} paradigm yield energy improvements of up to \ResultFclMaxEnergySaving$\times$.
 These gains stem from two main factors.
 First, the baseline software implementation requires explicit inter-cluster data movement to accumulate partial results, increasing communication energy\tblmark{2}.
 Second, without \gls{dca}, the baseline must keep all eight Snitch cores active to initiate \gls{fpu} operations.
 On the other hand, with our approach the \gls{fpu} operations are initiated directly by the \gls{dca} requests, allowing the cores to remain in a low-power state\tblmark{3}.